 - plant and animal pests

 - harbour navigation and safety, marine pollution and oil spills.

-The regional councils also had responsibility for land-transport planning and civil-defence preparedness within their regions.
+The regional councils are also responsible for land-transport planning and civil-defence preparedness within their regions.

-In 2011 there were 67 territorial authorities – 12 city councils, 54 district councils and one unitary authority, Auckland Council, which functioned as both a regional and territorial authority.
-Five of the city or district councils – Nelson City Council and the Gisborne, Tasman, Marlborough and Chatham Islands district councils – also functioned as both regional and territorial authorities and were also termed unitary authorities.
+There are 67 territorial authorities – 12 city councils, 54 district councils and one unitary authority, Auckland Council, which functions as both a regional and territorial authority.
+Five of the city or district councils – Nelson City Council and the Gisborne, Tasman, Marlborough and Chatham Islands district councils – also function as both regional and territorial authorities and are also termed unitary authorities.

-These territorial authorities dealt with day-to-day issues such as:
+Territorial authorities deal with day-to-day issues, such as: